Allebale/Gamepass-Shortcuts/README.md

 # Gamepass Shortcuts
 Links to use for game launchers like Launchbox or Kodi

-Xbox App: Done.
+Xbox App: Working.

-EA Play: Not possible atm, but there are dummy shortcuts.
+EA Play: Not working atm, but there are dummy shortcuts.
 (Overwrite the shortcut)

 Cloud: Not released yet for PC but there are dummy shortcuts.
 (Overwrite the shortcut)